sql9/linux-router/README.md

 Share your Linux's Internet access to other devices.

 The goal is to easily set/unset your Linux PC/embedded device as a gateway/hotspot/transparent proxy.
-It wraps the complicated `iptables`, `dnsmasq` etc. stuff.
+It wraps `iptables`, `dnsmasq` etc. stuff.
 Use in one command, restore by `control-c`.

 It works on wired, wireless and virtual networks.